MeMetoCoco3/nvimconfig2.0/README.md

 - Added autocompletion.
 - Added Dashboard.
 - Added Notify for search bar.
-- Errors are shown with lsp-lines.
+- Errors are shown with lsp-lines, disable that erros ALSO show with lsp-config.

 #### Thinking of
 -  Vim-OrgMode